Boeing sanctioned by NTSB for releasing details of Alaska Airlines door blowout investigation

 Boeing is being sanctioned by the National Transportation Safety Board after breaking an agreement by disclosing non-public details of the agency's investigation into the Alaska Airlines mid-air door panel blowout.

+In a letter sent to Boeing CEO Dave Calhoun Thursday from Timothy LeBaron, director of the NTSB Office of Aviation Safety, LeBaron said that Elizabeth Lund, senior vice president of quality for Boeing, disclosed "non-public investigative information and made unsubstantiated speculations about possible causes" of the door blowout during a news conference Lund held Tuesday.

-The NTSB on Thursday said that a Boeing executive, who wasn't identified, disclosed non-public information from the investigation during a media briefing on Tuesday, and gave an analysis of some facts that had previously been released.
-It noted that both actions are prohibited according to an agreement that Boeing had signed that provided the aircraft maker with party status to the investigation.
+In a separate statement, the NTSB noted that both actions are prohibited according to an agreement that Boeing had signed that provided the aircraft maker with party status to the investigation.

 "As a party to many NTSB investigations over the past decades, few entities know the rules better than Boeing," the NTSB said in its statement.